-• The control procedures in place provide the necessary guarantees to ensure the compliance of financial operations with the applicable rules and regulations.
+- The resources assigned to the Court have been used for their intended purposes; - The control procedures in place provide the necessary guarantees to ensure the compliance of financial operations with the applicable rules and regulations.

 Our report is solely for the purpose set forth in the first paragraph and for your information and is not to be used for any other purpose or to be distributed to any other parties, except for the European Parliament, the European Commission and the European Council.